We only host one group at a time! We offer tent camping and RV from $100, Guest House from $125. See rates below. Pets welcome off leash!

 If our rates seem high, it is because we only host one (or rarely 2) groups at a time, for your peace and privacy.
 Besides the natural beauty, everyone notices the QUIET.
 But you can bring your rock band (ask ahead).
 Amazing stars, too!

----- If also renting the guesthouse, the base rate is $200 for the first 5 people; $15 each additional camper; $10 per dog in the guesthouse; max 3 dogs in guesthouse.
+---- If also renting the guesthouse, the base rate is $210 for the first 5 people; $15 each additional person; dog $10 and limit of 1 dog in the guesthouse.
+This would increase the group size to 16 people.
+If RV is also rented then max group size would be 26 people.
+See Guesthouse description below.

-Forest Springs RV (sleeps 3) (includes use of bathhouse): an older 25' long "5th wheel" with a comfortable temperpedic queen bed and a twin bed sofa is situated in a shaded private area overlooking the forest.
+Forest Springs RV (sleeps 3) (includes use of bathhouse): an older 25' long "5th wheel" with a comfortable memory-foam queen bed and a twin bed sofa is situated in a shaded private area overlooking the forest.
 Towels and bedding provided.
-The RV has lights, flush toilet, sinks and hot shower; toilet and hot showers also at the bath house.
+The RV has flush toilet, sinks, hot shower, lights, and heater in season.
+Less than 3 minutes walk to the bathhouse for another flush toilet, sinks and hot shower.
 The kitchenette has a microwave, 2-burner electric hot plate, cookware and dishes, etc. for 4 people.
 The small refrigerator is outside by the picnic table, under the roof-over.
-There is a fan (no A/C) but summer nights usually cool down to 60 degrees.
+There are fans (no A/C) but the warmest nights usually cool down to 60 degrees.
 The RV and its car park is located in a private area near the historic barn (no animals) under huge oak trees.
-It has a splash pool (in season), lava-rock fire ring with grill, firewood, briquettes, picnic table, table-top BBQ, benches, chairs and views of the forest.
+It has a splash pool (in season), 2 lava-rock fire rings with grills, table-top BBQs, firewood, briquettes, picnic tables, benches, chairs and views of the forest.

-GUESTHOUSE: The quiet garden, semi-secluded near meadows and forest, has a carport, chairs, lounge chairs, picnic table, fire pit and BBQ under the oaks; splash pool with mountain views.
+GUESTHOUSE: (sleeps 5) Semi-secluded between garden and forest with views of the meadows and mountains beyond, it has a splash pool, carport, chairs, lounge chairs, picnic tables, fire pit and BBQs under the oaks.
 Its rustic siding belies the modern interior; affordably simple, clean and comfortable 3 spacious rooms (1 twin, 2 queen beds) plus bathroom.
 The airy bedroom has a queen canopy bed and twin bed, both with premium mattress sets.
 The living room has a queen sofa bed, DVD player and movies for all ages (no tv), air cooler or gas furnace in season.
 The kitchen has a large refrigerator/freezer, stove-top, microwave, small oven (fits 12" pizza), coffee-maker, toaster, cookware, dishes, utensils, and a dinette set seating 6.
 We supply paper towels, napkins, salt, pepper, sugars, dish washing stuff, ice cubes and garbage bags.
 The stove-top uses gas.
-We request that the appliances and dishes be left clean like you found them.
+We request that the appliances and dishes be left clean like you found them. ----2-night minimum----

 *** Military Discounts for guesthouse (please show us your military ID): 20% to active U.S. military and Purple Heart veterans; 15% to U.S. veterans.
 Thank you so much for serving our great nation.
 This is definitely the home of the free because of the brave.

 ***At check-in, we will collect the Shasta County T. O. Tax of 10% on the nightly rate.
 This may be paid in cash or check; sorry, no credit cards accepted.
-ATM is 1 hour away, or we accept Paypal (additional charge).
-Last-minute added guests and / or pets may be paid for at check-in with cash or check.
+ATM is 1 hour away, or we accept PayPal (additional charge).
+Last-minute added guests and / or pets may be paid for at check-in with cash, check or PayPal.

 ***We require all adults to read and sign a Release of Liability and Assumption of Risk Agreement.
 Leaders of large groups (3 or more family units) are also asked to read and sign the Group Camping Addendum.
 Guests wishing to target practice will be required to read and sign a special Release of Liability and Assumption of Risk for this purpose.